Heat styling natural gray hair

 How to Avoid Heat Damage on Gray Hair?

-Other than the fixes that we discussed earlier in the post, the best way to avoid heat damage on gray hair is to avoid heat.
+Other than the fixes that we discussed in the post, the best way to avoid heat damage on gray hair is to avoid heat.

 Nothing beats heatless styling for keeping your silver strands strong, hydrated, and frizz-free.